 People with HIV were certainly prescribed more psychotropic drugs.
 During the observation period, the HIV-positive population received twice as many prescriptions for tranquilizers and three times more prescriptions for sleeping pills, sedatives and tranquilizers

-In terms of how long people spend on various drugs, rather than aterem only to those that have been prescribed them, people living with HIV were much more likely to spend more time with antipsychotics than the general population.
-But they spend more time with 76% anxiolytics, 2.28 times longer with antidepressants, and 4,42 more time with sedatives and sleeping pills.
+In terms of how much time people spend on various drugs, rather than just stick to the ones they have been prescribed, people living with HIV were much more likely to spend more time on antipsychotics than the general population.
+But they spend 76% longer with anxiolytics, 2.28 times longer with antidepressants, and 4,42 longer with sedatives and sleeping pills.
 Antidepressants were prescribed almost exclusively at gay men who use little more than 3 times the amount that the general population uses; use by heterosexual was not higher than average.

 The researchers looked at drug use over time, starting 2 years before the diagnosis of HIV seropositivity and continuing to 10 years after diagnosis (Denmark can do this because they keep records of prescriptions for all centralized patients).

 HIV positive people have had higher use rates of psychotropic drugs to the general population before their diagnosis of HIV: in the general population, in the year before diagnosis there was a 22% higher consumption of antidepressants, 68% higher in refers to anxiolytics, and twice as sedatives and sleeping pills.
-Editor's note: It seems to me that people already using drugs often have problems of low self-esteem and it apparently can lead to behavior "almost suicidal" that makes them put numerous times in real hazardous situations and this ends up determining the spread and at the other end of the rope, this increased "apparent" the percentage number of people with psychotropic use history.
-I speak of seat, since, in my personal history there are numerous situations where I put me face to face with death simply for not having my death as something very disastrous for humanity.
-To me missing two very important things: self love and self forgiveness.
-Life already almost twenty years with HIV brought me these attributes; today I love more and love life in such an intense way that, for example, I hate sleep, consider this a waste of time and to rest with dignity, I turn to the recipe of my psychiatrist, always sympathetic to my rest requirements .not out well and I would have gone mad or severely ill.
+Editor's note: It seems to me that people who are already using drugs often have low self-esteem problems and this, apparently, can lead to "almost suicidal" behavior that causes them to put themselves in real risk situations countless times and this ends up determining the contagion and, at the other end of the rope, this "apparent" increase in the number of people with a history of psychotropic use.
+I speak of a little chair, since in my personal history there are innumerable situations where I put myself face to face with death simply for not having my death as something very disastrous for humanity.
+I lacked two very important things: Self love and self forgiveness.
+Life for almost twenty years with HIV has brought me these attributes; today I love myself so much more and I love life so intensely that, for example, I hate sleeping because I consider it a waste of time and, to rest in dignity, I resort to the prescription of my psychiatrist, who is always sympathetic to my rest needs .
+It was not so, and I would have gone mad or severely ill.

 In 2 years after diagnosis, antidepressant use increased to double that in the general population and twice as high then.
 The use of sedatives or "sleeping pills" He doubled in the year after diagnosis, and then, was about 3 times higher than in the general population.
 For anxiolytic drugs, the use grew in the first year after diagnosis, but then began to fall until, in 5 6 or years after diagnosis, their use was not higher than in the general population.
 However, their use began to rise again 8 years after diagnosis.

 The use of antipsychotics cohort of individuals serologically positive for HIV was less than the general population before the diagnosis and continued to be used in smaller or similar levels to 6 years after diagnosis.
 After that, its use skyrocketed, twice that in the general population.
 The researchers speculate that this, and the similar increase later use of anxiolytics, can track cognitive problems and yet, although the use of antipsychotics increase with time since diagnosis, this growth is not related to age.
-Editor's note: Subentendo this point that HIV-positive young people start with the use / abuse of these drugs still in his youth and premature aging associated with HIV infection may have an even unapproachable dynamic effect in society and (?) (?)
-We urge you to do something to reduce this damage.
+Editor's note: From this point on, young HIV-positive people begin with the use (?) / Abuse (?)
+Of these drugs at an early age and that early aging associated with HIV infection may have an effect of dynamics still unapproachable in society something must be done to mitigate these damages.

-There was no strong association between antiretroviral therapy and use of psychotropic drugs.
-Sedatives and antidepressants was slightly higher in people on ART, and use of anxiolytic drugs was about 25% lower, but the differences were not significant.
-There was no relationship between the use of efavirenz (Sustiva) and psychotropic drugs, although researchers speculated that doctors can specifically exclude people with psychological treatment with efavirenz problems.
+There was no strong association between antiretroviral therapy and psychotropic drug use.
+Use of sedatives and antidepressants was slightly higher in people on HAART, and use of anxiolytic drugs was about 25% lower, but the differences were not significant.
+There was no relationship between the use of efavirenz (Sustiva) and psychotropic drugs, although the researchers speculated that physicians could specifically exclude people with psychological problems from treatment with efavirenz.

 The researcher criticized the overuse of sleeping pills and sedatives in HIV-positive patients - especially in that there is an association between drug abuse and the development of dementia related to AIDS.